thanhzbin-cmyk/Python-E-Wallet-Payment-Transaction-Analysis/README.md

 | Data type      | `report_month` stored as object              | Convert to datetime                |
 | Columns        | All expected columns available               | No action                          |

-- Investigate Missing Values

-The missing values originated from product IDs that could not be matched during the merge process.
-Further investigation was performed to determine whether inconsistent product IDs or missing master data caused the issue.

 **Table: dftransactions**
 - dftransactions.info()